Channel - Environmental Control/Life Support

 Arizona Geology Field Trip

-Discipline: Environmental Control/Life Support A variety of hardware developers, crew, mission planners, and headquarters personnel traveled to Gila Bend, Arizona, in February 2008 for a CxP Lunar Surface Systems Team geology experience.
+A variety of hardware developers, crew, mission planners, and headquarters personnel traveled to Gila Bend, Arizona, in February 2008 for a CxP Lunar Surface Systems Team geology experience.
 Participating in this field trip were the CxP Space Suit System (EC5) leads: Thomas (PLSS) and Ross (PGS), who presented the activities and findings learned from being in the field during this KC.
 As for the design of a new spacesuit system, this allowed the engineers to understand the demands this type of activity will have on NASA’s hardware, systems, and planning efforts.
 The engineers also experienced the methods and tools required for lunar surface activity.

 Gretchen Thomas